viezel/NappSlideMenu/README.md

 ## Description

 The NappSlideMenu module extends the Appcelerator Titanium Mobile framework.
-Its based on Tom Adriaenssen ViewDeck project https://github.com/Inferis/ViewDeck

 The module is licensed under the MIT license.

 Thanks to `Tom Adriaenssen` for his great work with ViewDeck https://github.com/Inferis/ViewDeck